-As one's consciousness of the brilliance of life declines, so has declined his own consciousness.
+As one's consciousness of the brilliance of life declines, so has declined one's own consciousness.
 Awareness decreases exactly as consciousness decreases.
 The ability to perceive the world around one and the ability to draw accurate conclusions about it are, to all intents, the same thing.

 Glasses are a symptom of the decline of consciousness.
-One needs his sight bolstered to make the world look brighter.
-The loss of the ability to move swiftly, as one ran when he was a child, is a decline of consciousness and ability.
+One needs one's sight bolstered to make the world look brighter.
+The ability to move swiftly, as one ran when one was a child, is a decline of consciousness and ability.

 Complete unconsciousness is death.
-Half unconsciousness is half death.
-A quarter unconsciousness is a quarter of death.
-And as one accumulates the pain attendant upon life and fails to accumulate the pleasures, one gradually loses his race with the gentleman with the scythe.
-And there ensues, at last, the physical incapacity for seeing, thinking and being known, as death.
+Half-unconsciousness is half-death.
+A quarter-unconsciousness is a quarter of death.
+And as one accumulates the pain attendant upon life and fails to accumulate the pleasures, one gradually loses one's race with the gentleman with the scythe.
+And there ensues, at last, the physical incapacity for seeing, for thinking and for being, as in death.

 How does one accumulate this pain?
-And if he got rid of it would full consciousness and a full bright concept of life return?
+And if one were to get rid of it would full consciousness and a full bright concept of life return?
 And is there a way to get rid of it?